jkk/shinkgs/README.md

 With `BRANCH` being one of the Git branches of this repository.
 For example, a live version of master is always available at https://shinkgs-master.now.sh. **Warning**: the `master` branch should always work but is certainly not bullet-proof and bug-free.
 Use the [official build](https://shin.gokgs.com) for any sensitive games (such as tournaments).

-If you are developing the app and want to deploy in the could, use the [now.sh service](https://zeit.co/now):
+If you are developing the app and want to deploy in the cloud, use the [Vercel service](https://www.vercel.com):

 ```
+# Install `vercel` globally
-yarn global add now
+yarn global add vercel

-yarn now-deploy
+# Deploy the project.
+vercel
 ```

-This builds the app then pushes it out to the cloud with a unique URL.
+This builds the app then pushes it out to the cloud.

 ## References